Join Queries

 RIGHT OUTER JOIN

-.
+RIGHT OUTER JOIN (or simply RIGHT JOIN) is the opposite of LEFT OUTER JOIN.
 It returns all rows from the right table and the matching rows from the left table.
-If there is no match in the left table, the result includes NULL
+If there is no match in the left table, the result includes NULL values for columns from the left table.

 SELECT *